Gravisto/Gravisto/README.md

 ## Getting Started

 Use the file gravisto.psf and import it into Eclipse ( File > Import > Team Project Set ).
+Afterwards you should have launch configurations for 64 and 32 bit available in your Eclipse IDE.

 ## License